Key Points:

 There are several different types of tank rinsing tools you could use depending on what your RV is or is not already equipped with.

-Note: Be sure to designate a specific garden hose for rinsing balck tanks only; NEVER use this hose for drinking water.
+Important: Be sure to designate a specific garden hose for rinsing black tanks only; NEVER use this hose for drinking water.
 Human waste and drinking water don’t go well together.

 How to Use an RV Tank Rinsing Tool